cliffwang0825/starfighter-game/README.md

 # Starfighter Game

 Starfighter is a responsive vertical scrolling shooter that runs entirely in the browser.
 The project targets 60 FPS with device-pixel-ratio aware rendering so the action looks crisp on desktops, tablets, and phones.
-Keyboard controls work out of the box, while touch players can drag anywhere on the screen to steer and fire.
-Boss encounters, screen-clearing bombs, and collectible power-ups build an arcade-style loop that scales in difficulty across multiple sectors.
+Two pilots can sortie at once on the same keyboard with always-on auto-fire, while touch players can drag anywhere on the screen to steer and trigger bombs.
+Boss encounters, screen-clearing ordnance, and collectible power-ups build an arcade-style loop that scales in difficulty across multiple sectors.

 ## Project Structure